-- The assets of the Authority exceeded its liabilities at the close of the most recent fiscal year by \$4,692,575 (net position).
-Of this amount \$2,048,139 (unrestricted net position) may be used to meet the Authority's ongoing obligations to customers and creditors. - The Authority's total net position decreased by \$533,735. - The Authority's total obligations increased by \$2,093,931 during the current fiscal year.
-Additional analysis of the changes in long-term obligations is provided under the Long-Term Obligation section of the MD&A.
+- The assets and deferred outflows of resources of the Authority exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year by \$5,002,853 (net position).
+Of this amount \$317,527 (unrestricted net position) may be used to meet the Authority's ongoing obligations to customers and creditors. - The Authority's total net position decreased by \$652,540. - The Authority's total obligations increased by \$5,142,002 during the current fiscal year.
+Additional analysis of the changes in long-term obligations is provided under the Long-Term Obligation section of the MD&A. - The Authority implemented Statement of Governmental Accounting Standards (GASB Statement) Nos.
+68, Accounting and Financial Reporting for Pensions an amendment of GASB Statement No. 27 and 71, Pension Transition for Contributions Made Subsequent to the Measurement Date an amendment of GASB Statement No. 68.
+Accordingly, the net pension asset and related information are reported on the statement of net position along with a more comprehensive measure of pension expense and enhanced, note disclosures and required supplementary information.
+The Authority's net pension asset was \$308,487 whereby the assets of the Authority's pension plan exceeded the total pension liability.